 Quarterly Market Comment

-- Over the past year, the MSCI World Index has gained +15.7%, with stronger results again in NZD terms.
+- Over the past year, the MSCI World Index has gained +22.0%, again with stronger results in NZD terms of +26.8%.

 Australasian reporting seasons mixed

 New Zealand’s August reporting season showed ongoing challenges for many companies.
 Results were uneven, with continued revenue pressure, margin compression, and cyclical weakness.
-On a brighter note, a number of firms reported that rising costs are starting to ease and that customer demand is beginning to stabilise.
+On a brighter note, a number of firms reported that rising costs are moderating and that customer demand is beginning to stabilise.
+Despite the challenging macro backdrop and mixed reporting season, the S&P/NZX 50 Index has gained +5.7% over the most recent quarter, as confidence builds that the worst is behind us.
+There is increasing appeal in NZ’s defensive profile of high-quality, dividend-paying companies, particularly as interest rates continue to fall, which is starting to positively impact local stocks.

 Matt Henry